dbankier/vscode-instant-markdown/README.md

 You can then use `> Instant Markdown: Open Browser` to open the broswer or create a shortcut for the following command `instantmarkdown.openBrowser`.

+You can turn off the automatic closing of the browser.
+Just change the default configuration of `instantmarkdown.autoCloseServerAndBrowser` from `true` to `false`.

+You can also change the `host` and `port` that the server runs on by changing their respective default settings.

 ## License